riapacheco/table-demo/README.md

 When you run `ng serve` this should appear in your browser:
 ![preview of data table works](https://firebasestorage.googleapis.com/v0/b/riapi-65069.appspot.com/o/Screen%20Shot%202022-07-14%20at%208.47.56%20PM.png?alt=media&token=c6b467e6-78a8-4afe-b6c2-c8cc9185b926)

-### Adding Data
+### Allow the Consumption of JSON Data
-Since we want to work with a lot of data in this table, we'll store data in a local `json` file and import it to our component as though it were an external data source.
+Since we want to work with a lot of data, we'll store data in a local `json` file and import it to our component as though it were an external data source.
-1. Create a file called `data.json` in your main `app` folder and populate it with
+1. Create a file called `data.json` in your main `app` folder and populate it with [this data](https://github.com/riapacheco/table-demo/blob/main/src/app/data.json) (pulled from Binance's open API)
-2. Add the `"resolveJsonModule": true` under `compilerOptions` in your `tsconfig.ts` file like this:
+2. Add `"resolveJsonModule": true` under `compilerOptions` in your `tsconfig.ts` file like this:
 ```json
 // tsconfig.json
 {